lauragift21/conference-talks/the-edge-at-your-fingertips.md

 ---
 ## Limitation of Serverless Functions
 - All functions are stored in a  centralized core location (us-east1).
-- Cold starts after the function is idle.
+- Cold start after the function is idle.
-- Limited compute resources(CPU, memory).
+- Limited execution time(10ms).

 [.header: alignment(left), text-scale(1.0)]
 [.list: bullet-character(•), alignment(left)]